terwer/siyuan-plugin-publisher/README.md

 Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

-> **Front Announcement 1: Publish Tool's first platform-wide version `1.8.0` using the forward agent of Siyuan Note!**
+> **Front Announcement 1: Publish Tool's first version that supports release views `1.9.0` is released!**
 >
-> **Front Announcement 2: The first version of the Publish Tool that fully supports image upload `1.8.0` is released!**
+> **Front Announcement 2: The version `1.8.0` that fully supports image upload for all platforms and the forward agent using siyuan-note is released!**

 Tips: Zhihu uses the image upload of the Zhihu platform, Yuque, Notion, and Hexo need Picgo plugin support, and the Metaweblog series platform supports both Picgo plugin and self-contained image upload (install Picgo plugin to use Picgo plugin, otherwise use their own platform)